 The parties agree to utilize a variety of non-traditional arbitration mechanisms.
 Such mechanisms may include but not be limited to, presentation of argument based on factual stipulations, presentation of argument without factual stipulations, and presentation of more than one case on a given day with written bench decisions being rendered by the arbitrator.
-The arbitrator shall issue a written decision to the parties by the end of the hearing day.
+The arbitrator shall issue a written decision along with an oral and/or written supporting rationale to the parties within forty-eight (48) hours.
 Decisions issued pursuant to this procedure shall have precedence for progressivity purposes only or unless mutually agreed otherwise by the parties.

 Except for patient/client related cases, the grievances presented to the arbitrator under this Section will consist of disciplinary actions of five (5) days or less and non-selection grievances where the sole issue is whether an employee met the minimum qualifications for the position, unless mutually agreed otherwise.
 In disciplinary grievances for suspensions less than three (3) days adjudicated in this forum, the Employer and the Union are limited to one (1) witness each, unless mutually agreed otherwise.
 The grievant, chapter representative and staff representative are all parties to the proceeding; however, testimony will be limited to either the grievant or the Union witness.
 The arbitrator may ask questions of the witness and/or the grievant.
 In non-selection grievances and disciplinary grievances for suspensions of three (3) days or more adjudicated in this forum, the Employer and the Union are limited to two (2) witnesses each.
 Disciplinary grievances adjudicated in this forum shall not be mediated.
+Non-selection grievances where the sole issue is whether an employee met the minimum qualifications for the position shall be mediated prior to being heard at non-traditional arbitration.